Islamic State carves jihadist hub in heart of Middle East

 "U.S. General (David) Petraeus used the tribes in Iraq to fight the al Qaeda predecessors to IS.
 But Maliki upset the tribes.
 The hardline pro-Shi’ite policy of Iran and Maliki and those around him led to this Sunni extremism.
 Islamic State is one manifestation of that,” Sazegara said.

-The success of the Islamic State has created a dilemma for all the Muslim neighbors and beyond from Saudi Arabia to Libya.
+The success of the Islamic State has created a dilemma for all the Muslim neighbours and beyond from Saudi Arabia to Libya.

-Riyadh, which until now has seen non-Arab, Shi’ite Iran as ultimately posing the greater threat, is worried that the Islamic State's territorial gains will radicalize Saudis who may eventually target their own government.
+Riyadh, which until now has seen non-Arab, Shi’ite Iran as ultimately posing the greater threat, is worried that the Islamic State's territorial gains will radicalise Saudis who may eventually target their own government.

 The conservative Sunni kingdom was so concerned by the Islamic State's advance in June and July that it moved tens of thousands of troops to the border with Iraq.
 Yet, Saudi officials say they do not believe the Islamic State is capable of posing any military threat to the mighty Saudi armed forces.